-Statement by Arjun Thapan, Special Senior Advisor for Infrastructure and Water at ADB's Office of the President, Tokyo, Japan
+Statement by Arjun Thapan, Special Senior Advisor for Infrastructure and Water at ADB's Office of the President on 26 January 2010 in Tokyo, Japan

 Ladies and Gentlemen, Friends,